wernc23/expert-system/README.md

 # expert-system
-Java Drools with rules spreadsheet
+Java expert system using Drools library with rules spreadsheet

+Used to identify rock types.